Exploring 11 Types of Drones: Features and Functions

 The flight must be planned.
 You can’t change the camera angle or alter the route on the fly; you have to stick to the plan.

-Many experts consider that this type of drone isn’t a good choice for filming because better options are available now.
+Many experts consider this type of drone a bad choice for filming because better options are available now.

 Categories of Drones